YipChiSan/Front-End-learning-notes/Solutions of HTML and CSS basics.md

 > What is the difference between “pixels” and “em”?

 Pixel(px) is a static measurement while em are relative measurements. em is relative to the font-size of the element (2em means 2 times the size of the current font).

+> How does inheritance work for CSS styles, i.e. how does an element get its “default” styles?

+There are two ways for inheritance:
+ * Inherited property: When no value for an inherited property has been specified on an element, the element gets the computed value of that property on its parent element.
+Only the root element of the document gets the initial value given in the property's summary.
+ * The [inherit](https://developer.mozilla.org/en-US/docs/Web/CSS/inherit) keyword allows authors to explicitly specify inheritance.
+It works on both inherited and non-inherited properties.